 Pet Food Bank

-Is your pet’s behavior causing problems in the home?
-Call our free Behavior & Training Helpline at 626.792.7151 ext.
-155 to discuss any problems with our trained animal behavior experts.
-We’d love to work through your pet’s issues with you so you and your pet can get back to living your happily ever after as soon as possible.
+Call the free Behavior & Training Helpline at 626.792.7151 ext.
+155 to discuss your pet’s behavior issues with our trained animal behavior experts.
 You can also check out our upcoming training workshops and classes to see if they might be a good fit for you and your pet.

-We offer low-cost vaccination to help keep your pets healthy and prevent you from needing to pay for expensive veterinary care down the road.
 We offer first-come, first-serve walk-in clinics every Wednesday and Saturday from 10:00 a.m. to 11:30 a.m. and 1:00 p.m. to 1:30 p.m.
 We also offer regular mobile wellness clinics across the area.
+If you are unable to afford the fees please call the Helping Paws team for an application for the Helping Paws Program at 626.792.7151 ext.
+281.

 Veterinary & Wellness Assistance

 No pet owner wants their furry friend to suffer because the cost of medical care is out of reach.
-Click here for a list of free and low-cost clinics and organizations that provide financial assistance for veterinary care.
+While the Pasadena Humane Society does not provide medical care beyond vaccines and spay/neuter, please click here for a list of free and low-cost clinics and organizations that may provide financial assistance for veterinary care.

 Pet-Friendly Housing Resources